 If you’d like to find out whether email marketing is a fit for your business, feel free to schedule a complimentary consultation with us at this link.

-And, if you’d like to sign up for The Marketing Shop News, our weekly newsletter which shares updates we think small business owners will be interested in relating to Marketing, Social Media or Websites, you can sign up at the link on the footer of this page or at this link.
+And, if you’d like to sign up for The Marketing Shop News, our newsletter which shares updates we think small business owners will be interested in relating to Marketing, Social Media or Websites, you can sign up at the link on the footer of this page.